-The optional remote control enables the genset to be operated from inside the RV living quarters or driver's compartment.
+An optional remote control enables the genset to be operated from inside the RV living quarters or driver's compartment.
 Two remote control panels are available: the Standard Remote Control and the Deluxe Remote Control (Figure 4).
 The control features for these two models are described below.

-Standard Remote Control: This model has a start/ stop switch with an indicator lamp that lights when the set is running.
+Standard Remote Control: This model has a Start/Stop switch with an indicator lamp that lights when the genset is running.